-WEBCON is different.
+WEBCON workflow management software is different.
 Our workflow diagrams look surprisingly easy.
 That’s because we start with the aforementioned high-level diagram that shows you the steps and path you take to move among them.

 The activities that happen during or between steps?
 They’re there – one click away, and clearly organized.
 You can design your process and explain it with a single interactive diagram.
 You’ll never need to do duplicate work again.

 It’s genuinely strange that most workflow automation platforms start with the data.
 You’re expected to design a data schema before designing the process it’s meant to serve.
 Most of the time, the data isn’t even part of your solution – it lives somewhere else.